Dwight Pezzarossi

-Dwight Anthony Pezzarossi García (born 4 September 1979) is a Guatemalan former professional football forward and assistant manager for Liga Nacional club Antigua.
+Dwight Anthony Pezzarossi García (born 4 September 1979) is a Guatemalan former professional football forward and manager.
 On 18 September 2014, Pezzarossi was named Minister of Culture and Sports of Guatemala.

 Target man Pezzarossi, nicknamed El Tanque ("the Tank", due to his size), started his footballing career with Guatemalan lower division club Deportivo Escuintla.
 He spent one year there before signing for a club in the top Guatemalan league, Comunicaciones.

 In 2000, Pezzarossi was signed by Argentinos Juniors and he became one of the few Guatemalan players to play abroad.
 Then, in June 2001, Pezzarossi moved to Chilean side Palestino.

 Club career

 Pezzarossi was born in Guatemala City, Guatemala.
 In 2003, he became the third Guatemalan footballer ever to sign with a Spanish club, joining Racing de Ferrol.
 He has played for a number of different clubs in different countries including Argentinos Juniors of Argentina, Palestino and Santiago Wanderers of Chile, and Bolton Wanderers of England.
 He played for Racing de Ferrol again in 2006, before being transferred to Numancia.
 He could not claim a regular place there and joined Deportivo Marquense in 2007.

 In 2008, while playing for Marquense, he had a trial with Italian Serie B side Pisa Calcio.